polo74/doc/deploy_qemu_service.md

 In this schema:
 - the host server is the machine with QEMU/KVM,
-- the outside network is the physical network with other computers,
+- the outside network is the physical network with other computers which may reach the services,
-- the routed network is a logical network with VM guests.
+- the routed network is a logical network with VM guests and our services.

 ### Tutorial conditions

 The host machine is a fedora machine.
 If you are under a debian-like machine, you can use ufw instead of forewall-cmd.

 For the tutorial, we will create as example an empty NGINX server.
-I let you adapt the procedure with your software.
+I let you adapt the procedure the software you want.

+## I: Create the virtual machine and configure network

-## I: Open the port with firewall-cmd
+## II: Open the port with firewall-cmd

 To start this tutorial, I suppose that you already have an empty qemu virtual machine linked with a qemu routed network and that you know the ports you must to open for your service.
 For our case, we must open the 80 port.